Search with Machine Learning

 Thanks for the awesome course!
 Really helped me to improve my skillset in area of Information retreival.

 I'm happy to have taken this course: it is well organized, with very supporting and caring teaching crew, Grant and Daniel.
 Both bring unique perspectives -- engineer's and data scientist's -- into the topic of Search, showing how multifaceted it has become over the years.
 The atmosphere on the course has been awesome, everyone is so supportive and sharing ideas and asking tough questions or even sharing that little recipe to overcome a programming / infrastructure issue.
 Saved me a ton of time!
 I've also enjoyed interacting with Judy during the course as she was timely checking in on how I am doing and what kind of feedback I've got, overall creating a positive and supportive vibe to keep going.
-I have already recommended the course to one of my clients for providing a practical framework of Thinking like a Search Engineer and Scientist.
+I have already recommended the course to my clients.
 You will get a shared feeling of that you are not the only person in the world solving a tough Search challenge, and may be even meet new friends in the field.